QuayAu/fxtract/README.md

     * Either with the function `calc_feature`.
         * Quick and easy calculation of features just by defining a function on the dataset which has a named vector as output.
     * Or with the R6 Class `project`.
-        * For larger projects (many participants, lots of data, many features), it is highly advised to use the R6 class and its methods
+        * For larger projects (many participants, lots of data, many features), it is highly advised to use the R6 class and its methods.
         * Advantages:
             * No more code bloat thanks to R6.
-            * Very large datasets are supported, since data is only be read into RAM when needed.
+            * Very large datasets are supported, since data is only read into RAM when needed.
 Minimum requirement: Datasets for each participant individually must be small enough to be read into memory.
             * Internally, [batchtools](https://mllg.github.io/batchtools/articles/batchtools.html) is used for parallelization and error handling.
             * Features can be calculated for each participant individually or in chunks.
             * If one feature on one participant throws an error, this will not stop the whole process (like in a traditional R script).
 A log file with the error message is created (by batchtools), and the remaining features will still be calculated.
             * Individual features can be deleted or updated easily.
             * Calculation of features can be done in parallel and the process can be monitored.
 It is also possible to stop and return the calculation at a later time.
+            * Results can be easily collected in one final dataframe.
 * Timestamp to date & time converters:
     * This is useful for filtering datasets, e.g. if one is interested in filtering the morning hours from a dataset, or distinguishing working days from weekends.
 * Sliding window function: